 Ussama Makdisi, Artillery of Heaven: American Missionaries and the Failed Conversion of the Middle East.
 Ithaca: Cornell University Press, 2008.

-Both of Ussama Makdisi's two books on Lebanon (the second one being The Culture of Sectarianism: Community, History, and Violence in Nineteenth-Century Ottoman Lebanon) are essential to the modern history of that country and its peoples.
-I have included Artillery of Heaven because it explores the history of religion in the Middle East-a very popular topic- from an innovative angle, the American missionary.
+Both of Ussama Makdisi`s two books on Lebanon (the second one being The Culture of Sectarianism: Community, History, and Violence in Nineteenth-Century Ottoman Lebanon) are essential to the modern history of the country and its peoples.
+I have included Artillery of Heaven because it explores the history of religion in the Middle East-a very popular topic-from an innovative angle, the American missionary.

 Julie Peteet, Landscape of Hope and Despair: Palestinian Refugee Camps.
 University of Pennsylvania Press, 2009.